Constitution of the Dominican Republic: Constitution of 2010

 President Leonel Fernández ordered for a new constitution to be drafted.
 The constitution has faced notable criticism, both abroad and at home, with opponents referring to it as an "injustice" and as a "step backward" for ensuring human rights in the country, especially towards women and homosexuals.
 A ban on same-sex marriage and abortion (Article 55) was included at the behest of the Roman Catholic Church and Evangelical Christians.
 As a result, the Dominican Republic has become the fifth jurisdiction in the world with a complete (no exceptions) ban on abortion (Malta, El Salvador, Nicaragua, and Vatican City).

 Constitution Day

 Until 2011, a public holiday was held to commemorate Constitution Day (Día de la Constitución) on November 6.
 Since then, it has been held on the closest Monday to that date to ensure a three-day weekend.
 In 2020, it fell on November 9.
 In 2021, it fell on November 8.
+In 2022, it fell on November 7.
 It will occur on these days in coming years: